Emam96/reading-notes/Read:01.md

 **Markdown** is a lightweight markup language for creating formatted text using a plain-text editor.
-It has been characterised by an informal specification and a reference implementation for conversion to HTML and its used for styling all forms of writing on the **GitHub platform**.
+It has been characterized by an informal specification and a reference implementation for conversion to HTML and its used for styling all forms of writing on the **GitHub platform**.

 ## IMPLEMENTATIONS